 Caribou Classic Detailed Information

 The fun all happens in one big, beautiful meadow on the corner of Rainbow Lakes Rd and the Peak to Peak Highway.
 Look for the large gravel parking.
 From Nederland, it is a easy 7 mile drive north.
-This is a different portion of the Caribou Ranch than we experienced the last two years and, logistically, it should be great!
+This is the same location as last year.

 Be there by 7 am